 FOUNDATION FALL CLASSIC RAFFLE: You have until Sunday (Oct.
 15) to participate in the Mount Prospect Library Foundation tradition, now in its 9th year!
 Visit the display of baskets in the lobby of the Main Library, featuring seasonal treats and gourmet items as well as gift certificates to local restaurants and businesses.
 Purchase raffle tickets for a chance to win whatever strikes your fancy.
 You do not need to be present to win.
 Proceeds benefit the Foundation, which raises funds for special programming.

-COFFEE WITH COUNCIL: What’s on your mind concerning the Village of Mount Prospect?
-Discuss those topics with elected officials and village department heads on Saturday (Oct.
-10) from 9 – 11 a.m. at Village Hall (50 S. Emerson St.) Enjoy a cup ‘o joe while you chat.
-Coffee with Council meets the second Saturday of each month.
+COFFEE WITH COUNCIL: Discuss anything concerning Mount Prospect with Village Department Heads and elected officials on Saturday (Oct.
+14) from 9 – 11 a.m. in the Community Room of Village Hall (50 S. Emerson St.).
+Enjoy a complimentary cup of coffee while you chat.
+Coffee with Council is held the second Saturday of each month.
 For more info, call 847/392-6000.

 CENTENNIAL TIME CAPSULE BURIAL: The Mount Prospect Centennial Commission invites residents to the dedication of permanent memorials to the founding families on Saturday (Oct.
 14) 11 a.m. at Centennial Green at Village Hall (50 S. Emerson St.).
 This is a free event.